List of Courage the Cowardly Dog characters: Mustafa al Bacterius

-Mustafa al BacteriusVoiced by Arnold StangMustafa al Bacterius is an alien worm who appears in "Mission to the Sun".
+Mustafa al Bacterius is a parasitic alien who appears in "Mission to the Sun".
 When Courage and the Bagges are sent on a mission to prevent the Sun from burning out, Bacterius attempts to sabotage their mission by firstly infecting and controlling Muriel's mind, and then using her to destroy their spaceship.
 Eventually, he is sucked out of the ship through the toilet and infects Eustace at the end of the episode.